3.3 Venndir Labels

 Percentage labels are shown together with main counts when main counts are shown.

-Items labels can only be displayed inside.
+Items labels are only displayed inside, see Item Labels.

 - When the number of items exceeds